Fulgione-group/ParaMask_Analysis/ParaMask_validation_with_longreads/README.md

 This directory hosts a script designed for mapping scaffolds from generated assemblies to a reference.
 The script facilitates aligning coordinates between the assembly and the reference by utilizing the resultant mapping file.

 ## Agreement_analysis_ParaMask_SV
 The directory Agreement analysis contains all scripts to validate the overlap between ParaMask and SV calls seperated for single-copy and multicopy regions.
 Each subdirectory contains a R-script to define a function how to calculate the agreement in the particular region.
-The single-copy directory additionally contains R-scripts to filter the ParaMask calls for ES03 and ES04 seed calls only.
+The single-copy directory additionally contains R-scripts to filter the ParaMask calls for ES03-014 and ES04-014 seed calls only.

 ## RepeatMasker
-To detect repeat elements in the generated assemblies, first the script RepeatMasker.sh was used.
-These repeats were afterwards lifted over to the reference using the script Bet_to_gff.R and Liftover_repeats.sh, which are all included in the directory RepeatMasker.
+All scripts necessary to detect repeat elements in the generated assemblies and lift these over to another assembly, to align coordinate systems are included in the directory RepeatMasker.

 ## Repeat_SV_overlap_analysis
 This directory contains a script to compare the overlap of ParaMask calls with repeats generated with RepeatMasker and all structural variant types.